rahul-sekhar/angular-rails-assets/README.md

 Usage
 -----
 `railsAssets` is an object with filenames as keys and asset paths as values.
 The filenames do not have preprocessor extensions - so `path/to/template.html.haml` will be just `path/to/template.html`.
+Note that only html files are loaded.

 ```javascript
 // Include the module